 Christina Rossetti was one of the best poets of the Victorian era.
 The Victorian era was the period when Queen Victoria reigned.
 It started on 20 June 1837 and ended when she died on 22 January 1901.
 In the history of the United Kingdom, the literature that was written in that era is known as Victorian literature.
 Robert Browning along with Alfred Tennyson is one of the best-known poets of this era but among females, Christina Rossetti has good contribution in writing poetry that was liked by everyone as obvious from the bare analysis of her poem “When I am Dead My Dearest”.

 In fact, it is a song that she wrote and was read all over the whole world.
 To those who don’t know the difference between a song and a poem: the only major difference between the two is musical composition.
 A song must be sung in a focused melody whereas a poem always has more than one manner of recitation.

 Sing no sad songs for me;

 The speaker (obviously, who is the poet) addresses her beloved.
-She is very much aware that death is certain and no one can escape from it; like other’s, the poet also has to leave this world and face death.
+She is very much aware that death is certain and no one can escape from it; like others, the poet also has to leave this world and face death.
 It is astonishing for us that as a teenager, she wrote such a kind of poetry in which she imagined her own death.
-She says to her beloved that he should not cry or become sad on her death.
+She says to her beloved that he should not cry or become sad about her death.
 The poem abruptly starts.
-Sing no sad songs means not to mourn her death.
-It is common in every society to mourn and sing sad songs at death occasions; however, the poet does not want traditional songs on her death.
+Sing no sad songs means not mourning her death.
+It is common in every society to mourn and sing sad songs on death occasions; however, the poet does not want traditional songs on her death.